psarando/shire-reckoning/README.md

 #### Why March 22nd?

-Starting this calendar from Gregorian March 22 with "traditional" rules allows September 22 during our lifetimes (the usual date of the contemporary [autumnal equinox](http://en.wikipedia.org/wiki/Equinox);
+Starting this calendar from Gregorian March 22 with its [traditional rules](https://en.wikipedia.org/wiki/Middle-earth_calendar#Calendar_of_Imladris) allows September 22 during our lifetimes
+(the usual date of the contemporary [autumnal equinox](http://en.wikipedia.org/wiki/Equinox);
-and the date also known as [Hobbit Day](https://en.wikipedia.org/wiki/Hobbit_Day)) to always fall on one of the 3 Middle-days (Enderi) from about 1900 until 2100, and also allows Rivendell New Year's Day (Yestarë) to "re-sync" with March 25 for a few years following one of its leap-years during these centuries.
+and the date also known as [Hobbit Day](https://en.wikipedia.org/wiki/Hobbit_Day)) to always fall on one of the 3 Middle-days (Enderi) from about 1900 until 2100, and also allows Rivendell New Year's Day (Yestarë) to re-sync with March 25 for a few years following one of its leap-years during these centuries.

 Unfortunately, Tolkien never stated in the Appendices of *The Lord of the Rings*